diwasrimal/bullet/README.md

 ## Bullet

-As the name, bullet is a simple and fast peer to peer file sharing tool written in Go.
+As the name, bullet is a simple and fast file sharing tool written in Go.

 ### Build
 ```sh